-In his private company practice, Mr. Harris advises start-up and emerging growth technology enterprises from formation through acquisition or initial public offering in matters including venture capital financing, debt financing, equity incentive compensation, and technology development (including licensing, joint development, distribution, and other technology transfer matters).
-He also represents venture capital firms, strategic corporate investors, and angel investors in their investments in start-up companies.
+In his startup practice, Mr. Harris advises emerging growth technology enterprises from formation through acquisition or initial public offering in matters including venture capital financing, debt financing, equity incentive compensation, and technology development (including licensing, joint development, distribution, and other technology transfer matters).
+He also represents venture capital firms, strategic corporate investors, and angel investors in their investments in startup companies.

 Prior to practicing law, Mr. Harris designed, programmed, and implemented software systems for clients in the financial services industry.